ansydor/react-random-contact-list/README.md

 # react-random-contact-list
-React sample application
-Randers a random list of contacts
+React sample application.
+Renders a list of random contacts